 The programme is supported by engaged and proactive staff who utilise a range of innovative methods of teaching and assessment.
+There is concern that it is possible to complete a masters without a compulsory dissertation component.
 There was little evidence of moderation of assessments.
-Graduate students would benefit from wider opportunities to present their preliminary research findings in English.

-- Dedicated and engaged teaching staff who are clearly committed to and respected by their students. - Varied delivery of course materials and assessments, and sensitivity to needs of students with varied academic backgrounds.
+- Dedicated and engaged teaching staff who are clearly committed to and respected by their students. - Varied delivery of course materials and assessments, and sensitivity to needs of students with varied academic backgrounds. - Some substantial pieces of independent research conducted for coursework assessments.

 - 1. Provide additional opportunities for students to practice presentations in English. - 2.
 Consider whether 3 hour blocks of teaching are optimal for staff or students. - 3.
 Consider providing an external route by which students can raise concerns/complaints (i.e. without routing through staff members in the department). - 4.
 Consider introducing light-touch methods for moderating marks on assessed work to ensure consistency and equity. - 5.
-If possible, reinstate budget for visiting speaker programmes. - 6.
+Consider making a dissertation compulsory for MA students. - 6.
+If possible, reinstate budget for visiting speaker programmes. - 7.
 If possible, address the issue of accommodation on the main campus for staff and students associated with this programme.